-A portion of the sales tax funds could are also be allocated for to support a temporary future public safety training facility in central Chula Vista.
-The facility would not be a permanent structure but could provide for joint training opportunities for Police and Fire personnel.
+A portion of the sales tax funds are also allocated to support a future public safety training facility in central Chula Vista.
+The facility could provide for joint training opportunities for Police and Fire personnel.
 The Fire Department currently utilizes the four-acre site in Rancho Del Rey located at 850 Paseo Ranchero for training purposes.
 The location provides both classrooms and training props designed for hands-on training experience.
 The funding would add an additional facility on the property to be used on a temporary basis.

-The Police Department does not have a dedicated training facility, and would use portions of the temporary a facility to enhance officer training, and to The same facility could provide a secure area from which officers patrolling the eastern sector of the City could work.
-At this time, CVPD does not have the personnel to staff a storefront facility, however, an An appropriately designed temporary facility could enhance police service to central and eastern Chula Vista by allowing officers a secure area to work when they are not engaged in patrol activities.
+The Police Department does not have a dedicated training facility, and would use portions of a facility to enhance officer training.
+The same facility could provide a secure area from which officers patrolling the eastern sector of the City could work.
+An appropriately designed facility could enhance police service to central and eastern Chula Vista by allowing officers a secure area to work when they are not engaged in patrol activities.
 Depending on the design, there could also be public access to meet officers for reports or hold community meetings.
-It would also provide a training venue within the City limits for police officers.
-Many training venues are outside of the City limits, thus requiring additional travel time.
-Having a facility near the center of the City will reduce travel time, allow more time for training related activities and get officers back in service faster to serve the operational needs of the Police Department.
 An appropriately designed and staffed facility would also give the public an alternative to driving to the main police station for service.
 This would serve to support the Police Department personnel as it seeks to improve response times in the eastern area of the City.

-CVPD does not currently have the personnel to staff a storefront facility and training facility at this time, but is considering future opportunities and planning for future growth.
-Should revenue allocated for this purpose go unexpended, they would remain as a part of Measure A to support additional public safety staffing, and equipment needs and support staff.
+CVPD does not cut currently have the personnel to staff a storefront facility and training at this time, but is considering future opportunities and planning for future growth.
+Should revenue allocated for this purpose go unexpended, they would remain as a part of Measure A to support additional public safety staffing, equipment needs and support staff.